Festival of Lights: A Time-Honored Tradition

 “Without our business community we wouldn’t be able to do it, that’s for sure.
 With the East Peoria Chamber of Commerce and all of the departments of the City of East Peoria, we all work together to make this thing go.”

-The completion of East Peoria’s Levee Park Phase II project means the return of the Enchanted Garden, with an eyed opening date of December 1, weather depending.
+The completion of East Peoria’s Levee Park Phase II project means the return of the Enchanted Garden.
 Its new location on a big, lighted stage in the Levee District will include a giant holiday tree and lighted arch for photo opportunities, as in years past.

-The popular Nativity Scene will also be ready to go this year, after being unplugged due to electrical issues in 2022.
-In addition, WMBD will be live-streaming the parade for the first time to their social media and web outlets, allowing anyone in the world to tune in on ciproud.com.
+WMBD will be live-streaming the parade to their social media and web outlets, allowing anyone in the world to tune in on ciproud.com.

 Volunteers needed to keep parade afloat